VihaanShah26/FoodOrderPrediction/README.md

 # FoodOrderPrediction
-This is a model to predict a student's order at a food truck in Indiana based on some basic information about the student.
+This is a model to predict a student's order at a food truck part of a chain called FoodX in Indiana based on some basic information about the student.

 ## Files
 - Foodx.ipynb : Jupyter Notebook with code along with relevant explanations and Q&A